Hooding over the outer eye, Crow’s feet and sagging at the outer eye, Tired eyes that create a tired face, while still young.

-The Temporal Lift is the ideal procedure for people in their thirties and forties who are noticing an early and rapid deterioration around the outer eye.
+The Temporal Lift (Temple Lift) is the ideal procedure for people in their thirties and forties who are noticing an early and rapid deterioration around the outer eye.

 These people are often dismayed to find that their eyes have stopped looking bright and alert, as a result of hooding, sagging and crow’s feet.
 For many, this creates a sense of loss and a feeling of disappointment arising from suddenly looking older than they should.